ably/ably-asset-tracking-js/README.md

   - persistence for later retrieval
 - **built for purpose** - the APIs and underlying functionality are designed specifically to meet the requirements of a range of common asset tracking use-cases

+This repository contains the Asset Subscribing SDK for Web.

-## Example Apps
+## Example App

-This repository also contains example apps that showcase how the Ably Asset Tracking SDK can be used:
+This repository also contains an example app that showcases how the Ably Asset Tracking SDK can be used:

 - the [Asset Subscribing example app](examples/subscribing-example-app/)